Victory Heights Primary School, Dubai Sports City – The Review

 The knock on effects of good school architecture should not be under-estimated.
 It’s not only, for example, that natural light is so important in any learning environment (and relatively easy to achieve) – but an inspirational learning environment achieves something that also drives teachers and management to “feel” the identity of a school – with all the cascading down benefits to the children on which everything is focused.
 Tellingly, Victory Heights Primary School enjoys a teacher turnover of 5%, one all the more impressive given that this is a new school still bedding in provision.

 Our sister site, WhichSchoolAdvisor.com, describes the end result as a school that is “fundamental child centred… with a focus very clearly on the children.”
-Victory Heights educates over 700 children (up from its opening role of 220 students) between FS1 and Year 6 with a staff: student ratio capped at 1:15 and a maximum class size of 25.
+Victory Heights educates over 800 children (up from its opening role of 220 students, and over 100 on last year) between FS1 and Year 6 with a staff: student ratio capped at 1:15 and a maximum class size of 25.
 Whilst Victory Heights Primary School is selective and streams students by ability, it is resolutely inclusive and does not charge for language support (EAL role is around 10%) and only in exceptional cases Special Educational Needs [SEN] support.
 Investment in both is significant with dedicated language and “learning enhancement” faculty.

 Victory Heights Primary School teaching, fees and facilities